Ixox/preenfm2/README.md

 	- musicdsp.org for the good filters algo ( and more).
 	- Andrew Simper for the bell, low shelf and high shelf algo.
 	- Dennis Cronin for the allpass algo.
+	- Karlsen, Stilson et al. for the ladder algo